dray01/dsphinx/_posts/istio_on_GKE.rst

 Hopefully that helps you get started with deploying OSS Istio to GKE.
 Worst case, this is just some documentation that I can refer back to when needed :)

-Next, I'll be explooring *Canary* deployments with Istio followed by deploying Google's implementation of ASM.
+Next, I'll be exploring *Canary* deployments with Istio followed by deploying Google's implementation of ASM.

 BD